 Difference between Normal Yogurt and Mishti Doi

-The difference between normal yogurt and Mishti Doi is that the first Mishti Doi is sweetened.
+The difference between normal yoghurt and Mishti Doi is that the first Mishti Doi is sweetened.
 Secondly, it is made of thickened milk.
-That is the milk is reduced and thicken and then the sweetener and yogurt are being added.
-As the milk is reduced it adds a nice rich and luxurious taste to the yogurt.
+That is the milk is reduced and thicken and then the sweetener and yoghurt are being added.
+As the milk is reduced it adds a nice rich and luxurious taste to the yoghurt.

-It is best to make yogurt in earthen pots.
-The earthen pots help in removing the excess moisture from the yogurt and it is set nice and thick.
+It is best to make yoghurt in earthen pots.
+The earthen pots help in removing the excess moisture from the yoghurt and it is set nice and thick.
 It even helps to set the right temperature to set the yogurt.
 Hence traditionally yogurts are set in earthen pots.

 Misthi Doi and Bhapa Doi